 Colette Verkuil is a partner in the firm’s Intellectual Property Group.
 Ms. Verkuil focuses on intellectual property litigation, primarily patent and trade secret litigation in the semiconductor industry.
-Apart from working on cases involving semiconductor-manufacturing technologies, Ms. Verkuil has litigated cases relating to a wide range of technologies, including gel nail polish, mobile application distribution systems, videoconferencing systems, sports trading cards and data storage systems.
+Apart from working on cases involving semiconductor-manufacturing technologies, Ms. Verkuil has litigated cases relating to a wide range of technologies, including cosmetic polymers, mobile application distribution systems, videoconferencing systems, sports trading cards and data storage systems.

 Ms. Verkuil also has experience in intellectual property counseling, opinion work, and patent and trademark prosecution.